FabricioRojas/project_backup/README.md

 ```
 0 0 * * * curl -s https://raw.githubusercontent.com/FabricioRojas/project_backup/master/backup.sh | bash -s PROJECT_DIR PROJECT_NAME SMTP_TO SMTP_USER SMTP_PASS DB_TYPE DB_NAME DB_USER DB_PASS DB_HOST RP_BRANCH RP_MESSAGE RP_ORIGIN
 ```
-This CRON example use the online files from **this** repository, but you you need to do some changes youll need to download the files and modify the CRON statement
+This CRON example use the online files from **this** repository, but if you need to do some changes you'll need to download the files and modify the CRON statement

 - **PROJECT_DIR** -- required